 Who is Not a Legal Parent?

 Legal parents do not include legal guardians and foster parents.
 Students who are in a court-ordered legal guardianship are considered to be independent students.
-Students who are or were in foster care when they were 13 years old or older are also considered to be independent students.
+Students who are or were in foster care when they were 13 years old or older are also considered independent.

-Legal parents do not include other relatives, such as grandparents, aunts, uncles, siblings and cousins, unless they have legally adopted the student.
+Legal parents do not include other relatives such as grandparents, aunts, uncles, siblings and cousins, unless they legally adopted the student.

-If the student’s parents are divorced, a stepparent is considered to be a parent on the FAFSA only if the stepparent is married to the student’s custodial parent as of the date the FAFSA is filed.
+If a student’s parents are divorced, a stepparent is considered as a parent on the FAFSA only if the stepparent is married to the student’s custodial parent as of the date the FAFSA is filed.

 What Happens When a Legal Parent Dies?

 If the student’s legal parents are married and one dies, do not report the income and assets of the deceased parent.
 Only the income and assets of the surviving parent should be reported on the FAFSA.